rescript-lang/bucklescript.github.io/docs/what-why.md

 Unreadable JavaScript code generated from other compiled-to-js languages makes it so that it could be, practically speaking:

-- Hard to debug
+- Hard to debug (cryptic stack trace, mangled variable names)
-- Hard to learn from
+- Hard to learn from (non-straightforward mapping of concepts from one language to another)
-- Hard to profile for performance
+- Hard to profile for performance (unclear what runtime performance cost there is)
 - Hard to integrate with existing hand-written JS code

 <!-- TODO: playground link -->